Go Back Go Back

 Melissa smiles in front of the SM-ZOTO Learning Center, where out-of-school Comprehensive Sexuality Education sessions regularly take place.

-At 16, Melissa participated in sessions on children's rights and protection, leading her to become a child's rights advocate herself, collaborating with various civil society and community-based organizations.
+At 16, Melissa participated in sessions on children's rights and protection, leading her to become a child rights advocate herself, collaborating with various civil society and community-based organizations.
 In 2022, Melissa formally joined the BESHIE program as a facilitator, expanding her advocacy from children's rights to out-of-school CSE.

 “Rights and other social issues are familiar to me, but sexual and reproductive health was less so, as it's not often discussed openly,” Melissa reflects on her initial impression of the OOS-CSE learning modules, which cover sexual and reproductive health and rights topics, including SOGIE (sexual orientation, gender identity, and gender expression) sensitivity.